 An index may refer to any of the following:

-3. An index may also be a brief summary or section of a page or pages of documents created to allow another program or search engine to capture keywords or search several documents without having to open multiple files.
+3. An index may also be a summary or section of documents created to allow another program or search engine to capture keywords or search several documents without opening multiple files.